Three Good Things About Your Tax Refund

-It’s Tax Season everyone!
+It’s tax season everyone!
 For some this is a dreadful time and for others it’s that time of year in which they get an extra couple hundred or thousand dollars.
 Many people already know what they are going to use their tax refund on.
 They are paying off credit cards, they are going on a fabulous vacation, or they are buying a new kitchen appliance.
-These are great choices, but I am going to offer up some other options for that refund of yours that maybe you hadn’t thought of before.
+These are great choices, but I am going to offer up some other options for that refund of yours that you might consider.

 So, just take a few minutes out of your busy day to apply for a life insurance policy and you will not have to worry about it again.
 You’ll rest easy knowing your family is taken of care should anything happen.
 I can’t think of a better way to spend that tax refund.

 Senior Editor and Life Insurance Expert